-HSE will recover its costs for work associated with assessing notifications under regulation 6 of BSOR.
+HSE will recover its costs for work associated with inspecting notifications under regulation 6 of BSOR.
 Such work refers to all of HSE's activities when dealing with a notification, whether these activities take place on-site or elsewhere.

-The Health and Safety and Nuclear (Fees) Regulations 2016 allows HSE to recover the cost of these activities, from an operator of a borehole site or a person entitled to drill a borehole (ie a dutyholder), who has submitted to HSE a notification as required under BSOR.
+The Health and Safety and Nuclear (Fees) Regulations 2021 allows HSE to recover the cost of these activities, from an operator of a borehole site or a person entitled to drill a borehole (ie a dutyholder), who has submitted to HSE a notification as required under BSOR.

 HSE recovers the costs of its activities for certain onshore borehole sites under the Control of Major Accident Hazards Regulations 1999 (COMAH).
 No fee is payable under BSOR for any function where a fee is payable (or has been paid) for that function under COMAH.
 HSE publishes a Cost Recovery Guide for COMAH.

-HSE will recover its costs, based on an hourly rate, for the time spent in assessing notifications submitted under the provisions of regulations 6(1), 6(2), 6(3), 6(4) and 6(5) of BSOR.
+HSE will recover its costs, based on an hourly rate, for the time spent in inspecting notifications submitted under the provisions of regulations 6(1), 6(2), 6(3), 6(4) and 6(5) of BSOR.
 This includes time spent on the following activities:

-Most assessment work takes place by consideration of the information provided in the notification.
+Most inspection work takes place by consideration of the information provided in the notification.
 However, it may be necessary to supplement this with visits to the dutyholder's offices for discussion and clarification purposes.
 The process may also involve a visit to the relevant borehole site.

 Notifications can be greatly assisted by advance discussion between dutyholders and HSE.
 Dutyholders are encouraged to discuss and resolve such matters with HSE in advance of submission, thereby avoiding any subsequent difficulties.
 This work is not subject to cost recovery.